 For many Salespeople, the first interaction or interchange happens via a telephone.
-Sure, there are other methods with which to make first contact with a prospect.
-We will explore those in future blogs but today phone will be King or Queen whichever you prefer.
-No doubt before you make your dial you will have made an investment in time to research your intended prospect and who may be answering on the other end.
-I always want to know a little bit about the person to be conversational and build a little rapport.
-Paramount are things like name pronunciation as nothing says salesperson better than a botched name.
-Additionally, you will have researched the company, their product or service in the about section of their website to give you a sense of who they are.
-Another turn off for me is when people ask me items, they should know or could know.
-The web has made that so easy to learn about your prospect from LinkedIn to Google there are no excuses not to know what you can.
+Sure, there are other methods to make first contact with a prospect, we will explore those in future blogs, but today phone will be King or Queen, whichever you prefer.
+No doubt, before you you dial, you will have made a time investment to research your intended prospect and who may be answering on the other end.
+I always want to know a bit about the person to be conversational and build rapport.
+Paramount are things like name pronunciation, as nothing says salesperson better than a botched name.
+Additionally, you will have researched the company and its product or service in the about section of its website to give you a sense of who they are.
+A turn-off for me is when people ask me questions they should know or could know.
+The web has made it so easy to learn about your prospect from LinkedIn to Google, there are no excuses not to know what you can.

-In your preparation for your call you have to enter an unconscious state, because in the conscious state you will more than likely stumble across what you are thinking with your mouth than saying what you already know you need to say.
-In that 4-5 seconds the answerer on the other end of the telephone is already deciding on whether they should be talking to you.
-Running through their mind are 3 items:
+In preparation for your call, you have to enter an unconscious state because, in the conscious state, you will more than likely stumble across what you are thinking in your delivery than saying what you already know you need to say.
+In that four to five seconds, the person on the other end of the telephone is already deciding whether they should be talking to you or not.
+Running through their mind are three items:

-It would seem hard to imagine that in this short space of time that a person can do all this, but they do.
+It seems hard to imagine that in this short space of time that a person can do all this, but they do.
 They are reacting to your tonality and language, two of the most important qualities a salesperson can possess.
-These two items are entirely in your control and are absolutely free to own, but invaluable in conversation.
-The right language and words coupled with the tone required is the key to engaging your prospects.
-Give some credit to the prospect, they hear countless pitches everyday from a ton of other salespeople, help them differentiate.
+These two items are entirely in your control and are absolutely free to own but invaluable in conversation.
+The right language and words, coupled with the tone, are the key to engaging your prospects.
+Give some credit to the prospect, they hear countless pitches every day from a ton of other salespeople.
+Help them differentiate.
 They do not want to listen to a half-baked, upspoken pitch that ends with a basic question for an answer they should already know.
 Click!

-If you are on the right track after about 5 seconds the prospect, then enters a phase of deciding next steps or outcomes for ending the call.
-Are you now giving them enough relevant information to make a decision?
-If you have explained concisely, who you are, why you are calling and why it is relevant to their business with a specific call to action, you should be in the homestretch.
+If you are on the right track, after about five seconds, the prospect enters a phase of deciding the next steps or outcomes for ending the call.
+Are you giving them enough relevant information to make a decision?
+If you have explained concisely, who you are, why you are calling, and why it is relevant to their business with a specific call to action, you should be in the home stretch.
 If not, you will hear an objection that will need to be handled as you re-group to your call to action.
-If you have passed the litmus test of being sharp, enthusiastic and an expert, face to face sellers, get the appointment, and get off the phone.
-Selling your product over the phone may not be the best idea and at all costs avoid talking price.
-If you are a phone-based seller, look for a specific time where you can call back and take your prospect through your pitch when they might be more suited to hear it.
+If you have passed the litmus test of being sharp, enthusiastic, and an expert, sellers get the appointment and get off the phone.
+Trying to sell your product over the phone may not be the best idea, it is preferential to always get in front of your client if you can.
+And at all costs avoid talking price too early in the discussion.
+If you are a phone-based seller, ask for a specific time when you can call back and take your prospect through your pitch when they are more suited to hear it.

-The key takeaway is salespeople need to control the call and that is entirely within your power.
+The key takeaway is salespeople need to control the call and that is entirely within their power.
 It requires some careful planning, research, and practice.
-The good news is that if you dial and smile a lot then you get to practice each and every time you pick up the phone.
-Learn from others, pluck the best from those you hear and make it your own.
-Listen to the poor quality of the dinner time telemarketers that call your home and how poor they usually are.
-Notice the clicking as their switch transfers your call before a monotone voice hits the receiver and you shudder.
+The good news is that if you "dial and smile" a lot, then you get to practice each and every time you pick up the phone.
+Learn from others, pluck the best techniques, and tailor them to work for you.
+Listen to the poor quality of the dinner-time telemarketers that call your home and how poorly they try to engage.
+Notice the clicking as their switch transfers your call before a monotone voice hits the receiver, and you shudder.
 It will become ever so clear what not to sound like and how easy it will be for you to differentiate yourself when it is your turn.

-So, put down that e-mail or text or whatever other electronic gadget you are trying to make contact with and pick up the phone.
-Alexander Graham Bell would be delighted with your expert choice to showcase your sharpness and enthusiasm with your prospect with tonality and language that will make you a superstar.
+So, put down that e-mail or text or other electronic gadgets you are trying to make contact with and pick up the phone.
+Alexander Graham Bell would be delighted with your expert choice to showcase your sharpness and enthusiasm with your prospect with effective tonality and language that will make you a superstar.

 Roger McNamara Bio: